ChrisPenner/btt-quicknav/README.md

 In order to use quick-nav you'll need to set it up with whatever commands or configuration you like.
 Edit `src/config.js` to configure any commands you like!

+\*\* NOTE \*\* the default `src/config.js` is configured to show off how certain commands work, but certain commands (e.g. pivotal, slack, project) won't work properly until you configure them for your computer, or set YOUR API tokens/IDs in place.

 ## Running